Become a member

-As a member of the trust you will receive two newsletters a year so that we can keep you updated about our work and offer helpful advice about your health and well-being.
-You’ll have the opportunity to give your views about our current work and any changes we make, and you’ll be invited to relevant events.
+As a member of the trust you are able to find out about our work, and you will have the opportunity to give your views about our current work and any changes we make, and you’ll be invited to relevant events.

 As a member you will be eligible to nominate and elect governors to represent your views at board level.
 Being a member also gives you the opportunity to apply to become a governor.

 - Members newsletter 2015 Summer

 - Members newsletter 2013 Autumn